CianMRoche/AstroWiki/Cosmology/Cosmology - Questions.md

 - [[Observatories#Planck|Planck]]: $\sim 7'$  ([[Units#Arcminute|arcmin]])
 - [[Observatories#SPT|SPT]]: $\lesssim 5'$
 - [[Observatories#ACT|ACT]]: $\sim 1'$
+- [[Observatories#CMB-S4|CMB-S4]] will go from 10s of degrees to an arcmin, since CMB polarization B mode measurements require both low and high $l$ data (in order to delens, see [this](https://indico.fnal.gov/event/12206/contributions/12877/attachments/8517/10858/CMB-S4_PAC_160621v2.pdf))

 **Are the anisotropies related to galaxy formation?**
 [[CMB#CMB|CMB]] anisotropies $\implies$ matter over- and under-densities which are believed to ultimately grow into the large scale structure of the universe like [[Galaxy clusters]] and [[Galaxy groups]].
 However, silk damping (photon diffusion damping on small scales) wipes out structures smaller than the silk mass $\sim 10^{13}\,M_\odot$